marina6720/marina6720.github.io/en/category_theory_review_en_github_pages_mathjax_fixed.md

 $$i_{t+1}\neq\tau_t\circ i_t$$

 Instead of mechanically carrying the old relation forward unchanged, Correctability means being able to carry the work forward while appropriately changing the relation in response to evidence.
-In VELA's definition, the central requirement is to preserve the earlier judgment, the reason for change, the evidence, and provenance rather than simply erase the past.
+In [**VELA's definition**](./vela_correctability_note_en.html), the central requirement is to preserve the earlier judgment, the reason for change, the evidence, and provenance rather than simply erase the past.

 So I think we should distinguish two levels.